matthewwall/weewx-klimalogg/readme.txt

   wee_config --reconfigure --driver=user.kl --no-prompt

-5) modify weewx.conf

-5a) Specify the kl_binding instead of wx_binding.
-Klimalogg works best with
-    its own schema, not the wview schema that is the default for weewx.
-To make this happen you must change the data binding from wx_binding to kl_binding in two places, the StdReport and StdArchive sections

-    data_binding = kl_binding

-5b) Optionally remove the [Simulator] driver section; it is no longer needed.

-5c) Optionally remove the [[StandardReport]] section of [StdReport].
-    The KlimaLogg is not a 'standard' weather station, so the graphs and reports in skin Standard will not work properly.

-6) restart weewx:
+5) restart weewx:

   sudo /etc/init.d/weewx stop
   sudo /etc/init.d/weewx start

+Beware that this installation process will modify weewx.conf:

+  Change wx_binding to kl_binding.
+Klimalogg works best with its own schema, not the wview schema that is the default for weewx.
+This requires a change the data binding from wx_binding to kl_binding in two places, the StdReport and StdArchive sections

+  Remove the [Simulator] driver section if it exists.

+  Remove the [[StandardReport]] section of [StdReport] if it exists.
+The KlimaLogg is not a 'standard' weather station, so the graphs and reports in skin Standard will not work properly.